PythonRSAS/pythonrsas.github.io/_posts/2022-07-14-1-Why-Treasuy-yield-rise.md

 > "So I should sell them.
 If I want to buy T10, I will buy the newly issued bonds (at a cheaper price) later when rates are higher"

+Therefore, when there is expectation that the Fed is raising rates, bond yield will rise.